redd-ravenn/stremio-catalog-providers/README.md

       #    - For the "Redirect URL", use the following format: BASE_URL + /callback (e.g., http://localhost:7000/callback).
       TRAKT_CLIENT_ID:
       TRAKT_CLIENT_SECRET:

+      # Allows you to define the interval for synchronizing the Trakt watch history
+      # The value can be expressed in hours (h) or days (d)
+      # Default is '1d'
+      TRAKT_HISTORY_FETCH_INTERVAL: 1d

       # Cache duration for catalog content in days
       CACHE_CATALOG_CONTENT_DURATION_DAYS: 3